PRO LIGNO online version ISSN 2069-7430

 Personal Data Protection

+In May 2016, the European Union approved a new data privacy law called the General Data Protection Regulation (GDPR), which applies to all organizations that collect the personal data of EU citizens.
 Because the personal data of the authors (name, surname, affiliation, institution address, e-mail) are part of the editing format of scientific articles in PRO LIGNO journal, with full-text online coverage on the journal's website, when they submit a manuscript for publication in PRO LIGNO journal, the authors are expressing automatically their agreement to the online publishing of these data, as well as to their processing by the editorial board of PRO LIGNO journal (for review; storage during review process; archiving - for an indefinite period for the accepted papers, respectively for one week - for the rejected papers, these periods being calculated starting from the date when the editor-in-chief transmits the decision to the authors).

 Author responsibility